patching...

 2. Always have an adult present

-3. Only buy from reliable fireworks sellers – never experiment or attempt to make your own fireworks
+3. Only buy from – never experiment or attempt to make your own fireworks

 4. Only ignite fireworks outdoors, light only one at a time and never reignite malfunctioning fireworks